Angular2Guy/Angular2AndJavaEE/README.md

 Add the Server Runtime Environment for Wildfly and connect it to the wildfly installation.

-Install Eclipse Typescript Plugin "http://oss.opensagres.fr/typescript.ide/1.1.0/"
+Install Eclipse Plugin Typescript.Java "http://oss.opensagres.fr/typescript.ide/1.2.0-SNAPSHOT/"

 Optionally install Webstorm for the UI.